cyberspacecpa/PML/pmlWU.md

 ---
-title: "PML Course Project: Prediction Model"
+title: 'PML Course Project: Prediction Model Test'
 author: "cyberspacecpa"
 date: "Sunday, October 26, 2014"
-output: html_document
+output:
+  html_document: default
 ---

 **Problem:** One thing that people regularly do is to quantify how much of a particular activity they do, but they rarely quantify how well they do it.
 This project tries to quantify, or should I say classify, how well people do the activity of weight lifting.
 In essence, this is a machine learning classification problem (prediction of a discrete outcome), not a machine learning regression problem (prediction of a continuous outcome).